sulemanbashir/BestForDev-Backend/api-documentation.md

     "id": "25456"
   }
   ```
-  - it will add the link to the database as a nonapproved link
+  - it will add the link to the database as a nonapproved link.
+The system will set a `creation_date` field to `current time`
+  - If everything is fine and create dnew link code `201 CREATED`
+  - If missing parameters returns `400 BAD REQUEST` -> I have to check this one.
+I'm not sure.
+  - If the user is not logged in return a `401 UNAUTHORIZED`
+  - If the link already exists `409 CONFLICT`

 ### /request-token
   - `GET` request